marklogic-community/pipes/docker/README.md

 ``docker-compose -f marklogic.yml up``

 After a few minutes the terminal output will stop and MarkLogic will have been installed and initiated.
-To check, login to your MarkLogic instance (e.g., [localhost:8000]()) with the username and password you set in the ``.env`` file.
+To check, log-in to your MarkLogic instance (e.g., [localhost:8000]()) with the username and password you set in the ``.env`` file.

 #### 3) Deploy your DHF project to MarkLogic